Whatsapp Icon

 • Limbs, especially the arms and legs, where lymphedema frequently occurs post-surgery or radiation.

-• Abdomen, often in patients with cancers of the abdomen, leading to ascites, a type of edema.
+• Abdomen, often in patients with cancers of the abdomen, leads to ascites, a type of edema.

 • Face and neck, which can happen due to cancer treatments or tumor location affecting lymph node drainage.